 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container that lacks a heavier floor plate.
-For these jobs, we route in a reinforced 30-yard low-wall bin to maintain safe axle weight; we cap the fill volume below the visual rim to ensure legal transport.
-We use a lowboy to set the unit.
-For lighter mixed loads, consider our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard bin.
+We route a 30-yard container equipped with reinforced sides and a heavier floor plate to your job site; this low-wall unit is hauled on a lowboy to maintain proper axle weight.
+We cap fill volume below the visual rim to remain legal.
+We also offer a general construction debris service for your standard mixed loads.

 Same-day Pickup for Fast Roof Project Turnover